r0light/cna-quality-model/measures-update-2/updated_measure_overview.md

 Calculation: Amount of services needed for processing a request

-### AM-SOA2
+### AM-SOA2a

-Name: Number and Complexity of Service Composition Workflows
+Name: Number of Service Composition Workflows

-Adjusted Name: Service composition scope
+Adjusted Name: Number of Request Traces

 Source: Zimmermann2015